Golf Tutorials

 • The Golf Shaft and Club Head: The main components of your operation.

-• A Ferrule: The small plastic piece that provides a cosmetic transition a between the shaft and the head's hosel.
+• A Ferrule: The small plastic piece that provides a cosmetic transition between the shaft and the head's hosel.
 Make sure it's the right size for your shaft.

 • Golf Shafting Epoxy: Use a high-strength epoxy specifically designed for golf clubs.
 A standard 5-minute epoxy from the hardware store is not strong enough to withstand the forces of a golf swing.
 Look for something with a 24-hour cure time for maximum bond strength.